Organizing Your Finances

 Do you have multiple IRAs or 401(k) plan accounts from previous jobs?
 Think about consolidating them into one IRA account

 .
-You’ll cut down on paperwork, potentially saving on administrative fees and eliminate any duplication among your investments.
+You’ll cut down on paperwork and limit duplication among your investments.

 5. Shred, shred, shred.
 Don’t throw out old monthly financial statements; shred them instead, to help prevent identity theft: That way, a crook won’t find your account numbers in the trash.
 A good shredder runs about $200, but if you just have a few stray bills, simply buy a pair of shredding scissors for about $9 at an office supply store.

 6. Do an annual checkup.
 Good organization requires periodic maintenance.
 Set aside one day a year to review your filing systems, paperwork, and bill-paying procedures.
 The first weekend after April 15 might be a good time — because you're likely to have all your financial records together — if you can bear to spend more time with them.